matti-82/easyd/README.md

 - Several helper functions, e.g. for event handling
 - Template to create value types based on classes

-Currently only the base and list modules are published.
-Other modules will follow within the next months.
+Currently not all modules are published yet.
+Modules for serialization and GUIs will follow within the next months.

 Examples how to use easyd can be found in the unittests in the .d files.